function61/eventhorizon/README.md

 Legal license: Apache 2.0 - free software.

-Moral license: if you benefit commercially from the use of this project, any help would be appreciated (though not legally required) if we helped you make money:
+Moral license: if you benefit commercially from the use of this project, any help would be appreciated (though not legally required):

-- Order support contract from us
+- Order support contract/consulting from us
 - Contribute with new features, bug fixes and/or help with issues
 - Become a sponsor
 - Donate money